Updated November 5, 2019

-The jewel in the crown in this part of Sicily is Palermo, the capital.
-But eight kilometers southwest of Palermo there is another little, can’t-miss gem quietly existing under the radar; Monreale.
-You could either visit Monreale on your way to or from Palermo or stay in Palermo and visit Monreale as a day trip offered by various tours.
+The jewel in the crown in this part of the country is Palermo, the capital.
+But eight kilometers southwest of Palermo there is another little, can’t-miss gem quietly existing under the radar, Monreale, Sicily — and its star attractions, the Duomo di Monreale.

 STEALING TOWELS IN CEFALU

 Cefalu is a cute, medieval, coastal, tourist town.
 If that doesn’t sound like a ringing endorsement, it may be because it was here I was accused of stealing towels in our hotel.
 We were checking out when the hotel maid sidled up to me and, in a low conspiratorial tone, whispered something I did not understand.
-Confused, I thought she was asking me if I had seen the hair dryer.
-Eventually I figured out she was asking how many towels were in the room when I arrived and why there was only one now.
+Confused, I thought she was asking me if I had seen the hairdryer.
+Eventually, I figured out she was asking how many towels were in the room when I arrived and why there was only one now.

 Despite the towel incident, Cefalu is worth the stop.
 The town has a string of restaurants on the water with spectacular views.
 The water is still warm enough to swim in even in late fall and they have a couple of small but engaging museums.
 The cathedral is also beautiful.
 We were lucky enough to see a wedding while we were there.